jsternin/TidyDataSet/README.md

-strings - for activity, numbers for subject, strings for features, and number for mean (average) of measurments with mean/std name of data frame is - tidyset. for each: activity; subject; feature - calculate mean of slice of dataset if this slice is not na - add row with : activity_label, subject,feature name and average as row to data frame - tidy set
+strings - for activity, numbers for subject, strings for features, and number for mean (average) of measurments with mean/std name of data frame is - tidyset.
+-for each: activity; subject; feature - calculate mean of slice of dataset if this slice is not na - add row with : activity_label, subject,feature name and average as row to data frame - tidy set
 - save table in working directory under name - tidyset.txt
+- create code book describing variables in tidy set